Environmental Resource Management, M.S.

 Graduates from Florida Tech are prepared for career opportunities having completed coursework and research based on the latest body of technical knowledge in the industry.
 With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an environmental resource management master’s degree the perfect opportunity to prepare for the complex environmental issues they’ll face in their career.

-Working towards an environmental resource management master’s degree means getting out in the field and experiencing the environment.
-With access to nearby "natural" laboratories including the Atlantic Ocean marine ecosystem, estuarine habitats of the Indian River Lagoon, and the area’s other natural resources, students are exposed to a wide range of courses and fieldwork that develops the skills they need to become environmental resource managers.
+Working toward an environmental resource management master’s degree means getting out in the field and experiencing the environment.
+With access to nearby natural laboratories, including the Atlantic Ocean marine ecosystem, the estuarine habitats of the Indian River Lagoon, and the area’s other natural resources, students are exposed to a wide range of courses and fieldwork that develop the skills they need to become environmental resource managers.

 Because of small class sizes and a close-knit academic community, environmental resource management master’s degree students have the benefit of individualized attention from professors to explore their interests and develop a personal career path.
-With encouragement and support students often collaborate on faculty research projects and publish findings in notable research journals.
-Graduate students also participate in internships with prestigious organizations such as Audubon Society, Save the Manatees and Harbor Branch Oceanographic Institute.
+Students often collaborate on faculty research projects and publish findings in research journals.
+Graduate students also participate in internships with prestigious organizations such as the Audubon Society, Save the Manatees, and the Harbor Branch Oceanographic Institute.

 Research is the foundation of every degree program at Florida Tech.
-Both thesis and non-thesis research topics are available in the master’s in environmental resource management program.
-These topics can include natural habitat restoration, remote sensing, biofouling and more.
+Non-thesis research topics are available as part of the master’s in environmental resource management.
+These topics can include natural habitat restoration, remote sensing, biofouling, and more.
 Whenever possible, students are encouraged to engage in studies that make a contribution to the field at the local, regional, state, or national level.
-As an environmental resource management master's degree candidate, the capstone management plan requires students to develop a resource management plan that is done in collaboration with a local agency, scientific organization or private firm.
-Management plans not only give students an opportunity to apply their curriculum to real-world scenarios, but also build portfolios as many are put to use as action plans.
-Students can enhance their knowledge and professional connections with participation in the Student Organization for Sustainability Action and Florida Tech Environmental Club.

 Many environmental resource management master’s degree students are working professionals in the area, but the university’s location attracts students from around the world for access to Florida’s subtropical climate that offers year-round warm weather and proximity to many diverse ecosystems.